 *This dining experience took place in July 2013.

-Have you been to Columbia Harbour House with a special diet?
-What did you get?
+Have you been to Pop Century with a special diet?
+What have you ordered there?
+Any good recommendations for guests planning to dine there?